olgabiriukova/olgabiriukova/README.md

 ## About me
 -	🎓 I am currently studying at the Czech Technical University in Prague (specialization Software Engineering - Enterprise systems)
--	📝 I am interested in software development and a little bit of data science

 -	🌐 I speak English, Czech and Russian

 ### Languages and tools